dh4/mupen64plus-qt/README.md

 ### --datadir

 This is set underneath the paths tab.
 Mupen64Plus-Qt will also make use of the data directory setting to load the GoodName text and other information from the mupen64plus.ini file, so make sure this directory contains that file.
+It's usually /usr/share/mupen64plus on Linux or the same directory as the executable on Windows.

 ### --plugindir